Vis4Sense/student-projects/2023-2024/readme.md

 - Kai to confirm with Xiruo if the 10am Monday meeting time is fine.
 - Kai to follow up about business school data access
 - Kai to find out if School project fund can be used to cover LLM cost
+- Raul to investigate if it is possible to use hybrid services, such as replicate, to train the RL model for trading.

 # 27 October 2023